MehranGhamaty/PointProcesses/README.md

 ```
 If you want continuous set it to np.inf, it will be less computationally intensive
 and the estimated parameters will have a higher likelihood.
-Given some assumptions that may not hold in real data.

 An example for creating a Hawkes process, estimating parameters, and sampling
 can be seen below.